 This course explores major theatre pieces of the twentieth century and is organized around important theatrical centers in Latin America and the study of terminology related to the theatre.
 The two largest units focus on Argentina and Mexico, but the course also covers plays from Chile, Puerto Rico, Cuba, and some Chicano works.
 The growing importance of performance theory and art is included in the coursework.

-Literaturx Latinx explores the heterogeneity of the Latina/o/x/e experiences in the U.S. The courses are designed to introduce students to the diversity and originality of artistic and cultural expressions of the Latinx population in the United States.
-Plays, poetry, essays, films, novels, and short stories are examined in their social, historical and political framework.
+This course explores the diversity of the Latina/o/x/e experiences and introduces students to the originality of artistic and cultural expressions of the Latinx communities in the United States, focusing on texts written originally in Spanish.
+Plays, performance pieces, short stories, novels, testimonies, poems, essays, films, documentaries, and blogs help students understand the complex and often silenced histories of the U.S. Latinx population.
 Thus, literature becomes a place where identities and ideologies are articulated, debated and contested.
-While this course is not a survey of Latinx literary history, it introduces students to contemporary expressions of Latina/o literature.
-Plays, performance pieces, short stories, novels, testimonies, poems, essays, films, documentaries, and blogs help students understand the complex and often silenced histories of the Latinx communities.
 Through readings and discussions, students explore questions related to community building, migration and diaspora, racism and racial relations, transnational politics, discourses of power and privilege, and the intersections of sexuality, gender, race, and class.
 Most readings are in Spanish, with some in English and Spanglish.
-Discussion, writing assignments and tests will be conducted entirely in Spanish.
+Discussion, writing assignments and tests will be conducted in Spanish.

 This course explores the human experience of migration, exile, and/or diaspora by offering an overview of some of the more significant migration processes within the Spanish-speaking world, and by exploring the social, political, historical, economic and intellectual implications of those processes.
 The class consists of close readings of literary works in several genres, including poetry, plays, short stories and essays, and the screening of several films.
 It also includes readings on cultural aspects of and theoretical approaches to this phenomenon.
 Readings and visual texts are in Spanish and/or English, and all discussion and testing is in Spanish.